American Crocodile

 Key Features

-- Visible fourth lower tooth when mouth is closed
+- Fourth lower tooth visible even when the mouth is tightly closed

 When You’ll See Them